deusfinance/deus-docs/docs/timeline.md

 Zapper announcement.

-Launch of the Timelocking Contracts that provide Liquidity for the first trading session "Sand of Time Vaults"
+Launch of the Timelocking Contracts "Sand of Time Vaults"